• Home

 Working Agreement

-Please read and sign this Working Agreement.
-In conjunction with the information on this page, it forms the basis of our work together.
+Before we work together, I will ask you read and sign a Working Agreement.
+In conjunction with the information on this page, it will form the basis of our work together.

 Picture